vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 }
 ````

-The following configuration is to configure Spring: know which database to use, Jackson for JSON serialization and enabling Flyway:
+The following configuration is to configure Spring: know which database to use, Jackson for JSON serialization, and enabling [Flyway](https://github.com/flyway/flyway):

 ````yaml
 spring: